310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/prologue.md

 {% endbubble %}

 {% bubble Midori %}
-Whaa?
+Ehhh?
 Why would they do a huge cleanup like that *again*…?
 Are they trying to escape into the night together…?[^1]
 {% endbubble %}

 {% bubble Tetora %}